pkarsy/rcCalibrator/README.md

 badly factory calibrated, we will not be able to upload any code to the chip.
-The solution provided here is simple and I believe very robust. "osccal" utility finds the  correct OSCCAL value and then the (modified)ATmegaBOOT is compiled aginst this specific OSCCAL value.
+The solution provided here is simple and I believe very robust. "osccal" utility finds the  correct OSCCAL value and then the (modified)ATmegaBOOT is compiled against this specific OSCCAL value.
 Then it is uploaded to the chip.

 ### Reasons to use an external crystal
 Generally whenever you need better accuracy than the RC iscillator can